 You probably use a search engine to navigate the Internet.
-However, you might not know that Firefox allows you to use bookmarks and the “add keyword” feature to directly search any website that has an input field.
-This provides a modest privacy enhancement since you're cutting out the middleman (your default search engine) and it saves time to boot.
+However, you might not know that Firefox's1 “add keyword” feature allows you to directly search any website with an input field.

 Let's take Wiktionary as an example, a multilingual dictionary.

 Navigate to Wiktionary and right click Wiktionary's input field.
 A menu should pop up.

 Click the “Add a Keyword for this Search…” option.
 Firefox should now